sysid blog

 alias bkmr-work="BKMR_DB_URL=$HOME/.config/bkmr/work.db bkmr"

-This separation provides appropriate isolation while maintaining a consistent interface.
+This provides appropriate isolation while maintaining a consistent interface.

 Integration with Other Tools